NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 1. Registration: The private-domain administrator constructs a dedicated QNAME (as defined in {{QNAME}}) for the internal agent and publishes its AED RRs (as defined in {{RR}}) to the DNS server.

-2. Discovery: A client sends a DNS query for the agent's specific QNAME with the AED type, and extracts the agent's credential associations from the recevied AED RR.
-The client also obtains the agent's network location (IP address and port) via A/AAAA or SRV records.
+2. Discovery: A client sends a DNS query for the agent's specific QNAME with the AED QTYPE, and extracts the agent's credential associations from the recevied AED RRs.
+The client also obtains the agent's network location (IP address and port) via A/AAAA or SRV RRs.
 Subsequent TLS handshake messages SHOULD be sent to this obtained address.

 3. Connection: The client initiates a direct TLS connection to the agent.
 During the handshake, the client validates the credential presented by the agent against the credential associations.